 A February 2013 article in Psychology Today describes addiction as the search for emotion satisfaction through external means.
 Societal changes created a new breed of addictions that rise above pill popping or heavy drinking.

 According to recent studies, the following five vices are among the most commonly reported addictions in the world:

 Physicians throughout the United States report seeing a rise in food addictions as American lawmakers work to combat obesity.

-The National Institute on Drug Abuse (NIH) lists two types of drug rehab programs.
+The National Institute on Drug Abuse (NIDA) lists two types of drug rehab programs.
 Physicians customize each treatment plan based on patient history and progress within the facility.
 Patients who confront the underlying causes for their addiction stand the best chance at maintaining a healthy lifestyle.